Hablamos Español Insurance Companies We Work With

 What we see most often

-Carriers treat broker insurance requirements as paperwork to sign.
-They are contract terms, and a mismatch between the requirement and your policy can cost you the load or leave you exposed.
+Carriers tend to treat broker insurance requirements as paperwork to sign.
+They are contract terms, and a mismatch between the requirement and your actual policy can cost you the load or leave you exposed on a claim.

 A real example

-A carrier signed a broker agreement requiring additional insured and a cargo limit he did not carry.
-A claim exposed the gap.
-Reviewing the requirement first would have caught it.
+Consider a composite, generalized example.
+A carrier signed a broker agreement that called for additional insured status and a cargo limit higher than he carried, without comparing it to his policy.
+A later claim exposed the gap.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.